Consumer & Legal Information

 SUNY Erie Community College fully complies with the New York State Freedom of Information Law (Article VI, Public Officers Law, as amended effective January 1, 1978).
 This law was enacted to assure public accountability of state agencies while protecting individuals against unwarranted invasions of personal privacy.

-How to Request a Record:
+How To Request A Record:

 Request records, in writing, from the FOIL Administrator.
 Reasonably describe the record(s) sought and include as much descriptive information as possible, such as: